 An annual quality report on the quarterly financial accounts is required by Article 7 of the MUFA Guideline.
-It follows the principles of the ECB Statistics Quality Framework (SQF).
+It follows the principles of the ECB Statistics Quality Framework (SQF)36.
 It assesses the quality of the data according to the following dimensions: relevance, accuracy, timeliness punctuality, accessibility and clarity, comparability and coherence.
 Furthermore, a special section (box) focusing on the quality assessment of the data used for MIP purposes has been introduced.
-The ECB report is made available to the public for the first time in June 2018.
+The ECB report was made available to the public for the first time in June 2018, on the ECB website.

 The ESA 2010 sets the requirement for Member States to provide each a report on the quality of the transmitted data (Article 4(2)), including annual financial accounts (ESA tables 6 and 7), and a first set of reports was prepared in 2017.
-The quantitative indicators on quality of financial accounts are limited initially to data completeness and timeliness, but the indicators are being expanded over time.
-A second set of country reports on the quality of ESA 2010 data are due to be completed in mid-2018.
+The exercise was repeated in 2018, the quantitative indicators on quality of financial accounts being limited (as in 2017) to data completeness and timeliness.
+However, the indicators are being expanded over time and a new set of country reports on the quality of ESA 2010 data are due to be completed in mid-2019, which will include quantitative indicators on revision rates in financial accounts and coherence between non-financial and financial accounts.

 The quality reporting framework for financial accounts is further complemented by the national level 3 quality or 'self-assessment' reports that provide metadata on national financial accounts including descriptions on the compilation practices, sources and methods are published at the national and/or the CMFB website.
-The reports of all 28 EU countries are available on the dedicated section of the CMFB website
+The reports of all 28 EU countries are available on the dedicated section of the CMFB website.37